InformaticsMatters/lac/README.md

 This project is discontinued.
-Look instead at [squonk](https://github.com/InformaticsMatters/lac) repository.
+Look instead at our [squonk repository](https://github.com/InformaticsMatters/lac).